bshir/kidsvoice/site/content/tip/job-interview-do-dont.md

 ---
-title: "Job Interview Do and Don't"
+title: Job Interview Do and Don't
-description: "Have a job interview coming up?
-Here are some do’s and dont’s"
+description: Have a job interview coming up?
+Here are some do’s and dont’s
-date: "2017-04-11"
+date: '2017-04-11'
 categories:
+  - applying
-    - "applying"
+  - gettingstarted
-    - "gettingstarted"
+  - interviewing
-#cardimagelg: "/images/default.jpg"
-#cardimagesm: "/images/default.jpg"
-cardbackground: "#ba1200" #optional: overwrites default #263238, only shows when no image specified.
+cardbackground: '#ba1200'
 ---